Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 }
 ```

-Each run has a unix timestamp (you can use the`time` module in python), and it should be a string.
+Each run has a Unix timestamp (you can use the`time` module in python), and it should be a string.
 The timestamp indicates when a specific run is started.
 Each hostname should also be formatted as a string.
 The value corresponding to each hostname is a list of routers encountered on the path.
 The first item in the list corresponds to the first hop, second item is the second hop, etc. Each hop is also a list (traceroute may encounter multiple routers within the same hop!).
 Finally, each router should have three fields: name, IP, and AS number.
 Everything should be string formatted, including the AS number.
 Unfortunately, not every router will respond to traceroute.
 If this is the case, simply output “None” for each field.

 For example outputs (both raw text output and json output), please take a look at `traceroute_sample.txt` and `traceroute_sample.json`.
 The text file contains text output from the traceroute command, and the json file contains the corresponding parsed json output.

 **Experiments**

-a) For part a, you will look at the routing behvaior to the following websites: google.com, facebook.com, www.berkeley.edu, allspice.lcs.mit.edu, todayhumor.co.kr, www.city.kobe.lg.jp, www.vutbr.cz, zanvarsity.ac.tz.
+a) For part a, you will look at the routing behavior to the following websites: google.com, facebook.com, www.berkeley.edu, allspice.lcs.mit.edu, todayhumor.co.kr, www.city.kobe.lg.jp, www.vutbr.cz, zanvarsity.ac.tz.
 For this experiment, please try to run traceroute from campus.
 You should run `traceroute.py` 5 times (with 5 packets each time), and each consecutive run should be at least 1 hour apart.
 You should generate a json file named `tr_a.json`.
 This file should be 5 lines long, where *each line* is a single run of `traceroute.py` on the above websites.
 You should be able to generate this file by appending output from your script to `tr_a.json`.

 b) There are many [public route servers](http://www.traceroute.org/#Route%20Servers) hosted in different regions that are useful for measuring internet routing state.
 We will use several of these servers to observe *route symmetry*.
-For this question, please use the folloawing list of public servers: tpr-route-server.saix.net, route-server.ip-plus.net, route-views.oregon-ix.net, route-server.eastern.allstream.com.
+For this question, please use the following list of public servers: tpr-route-server.saix.net, route-server.ip-plus.net, route-views.oregon-ix.net, route-server.eastern.allstream.com.

 - Run traceroute from your computer to the public route servers.
 - Run traceroute from the public servers to your computer. *Note: if your computer does not have a public IP address, try to run traceroute to its first hop router*